theo-armour/agenda/1-notes.md

 * Help us to be:
 * unselfish in friendship,
 * thoughtful of those less happy than ourselves,
-* and eager to bear the burdens of others;
+* and eager to bear the burdens of others,
 * through Jesus Christ our Savior.
 Amen.

 Heritage on the Marina